MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sm-2016.md

 ms.topic: include
 ---

-## Upgrade System Center 2012 R2 - Service Manager to System Center 2016 - Service Manager
+## Upgrade to System Center 2016 - Service Manager

 The following sections provide the information about how to upgrade from System Center 2012 R2 - Service Manager to S System Center 2016 - Service Manager (SM).